 Bristol Myers Squibb: Creating a Better Future for People with Cancer

-Bristol Myers Squibb is inspired by a single vision — transforming people’s lives through science.
+Bristol Myers Squibb is inspired by a single vision—transforming patients’ lives through science.
 The goal of the company’s cancer research is to deliver medicines that offer each patient a better, healthier life and to make cure a possibility.
 Building on a legacy across a broad range of cancers that have changed survival expectations for many, Bristol Myers Squibb researchers are exploring new frontiers in personalized medicine, and through innovative digital platforms, are turning data into insights that sharpen their focus.
 Deep scientific expertise, cutting-edge capabilities and discovery platforms enable the company to look at cancer from every angle.
 Cancer can have a relentless grasp on many parts of a patient’s life, and Bristol Myers Squibb is committed to taking actions to address all aspects of care, from diagnosis to survivorship.
-Because as a leader in cancer care, Bristol Myers Squibb is working to empower all people with cancer to have a better future.
+As a leader in cancer care, Bristol Myers Squibb is working to empower all people with cancer to have a better future.

 About Bristol Myers Squibb